Cavity SOI wafers

 - Bonded with cap wafer (device layer of SOI wafer)

-- For best outcomes, CSOI wafers should be directly bonded in a vacuum.
+- For best outcomes, CSOI wafers bond directly in a vacuum.
 These wafers are bonded with water or a similarly neutral material, then annealed at 1100°C for up to 2 hours to solidify the bond.
 After annealing, there is no adhesive facilitating the bond between wafers.
 Performing this in a vacuum helps prevent the cavities from holding excess air and other contaminants.
 This also helps maintain consistency when thinning the cap wafer because pressure inside the cavities will be uniform across the entire substrate.

 - Thin the top (device) wafer with CMP/KOH (Potassium hydroxide) etching.